"When you are busy judging people, you have no time to love them” - Marshall Rosenberg

 This retreat explores the principles and practices of mindfulness and nonviolent communication (NVC), to foster connection and minimize the suffering of outmoded ways of engaging.
 We will practice both intra-personal and inter-personal mindfulness in order to cultivate skills of empathy, compassion and a better understanding of self and other.
 Contemplative dyads are a way to promote social connectedness, something that we are often lacking in daily life where our time is dominated by digital devices.
 Together, these practices will help us communicate more consciously so that we learn to be aware of our feelings and needs, make requests to meet these needs and stay open to the feelings and needs of others.

 You can expect daily mindful meditation practice to support the empowering and enriching teachings of NVC, gentle exercise, and some down time for rest and relaxation.

-Felicity Joan Hart has practised meditation, mindfulness and yoga for over 35 years and teaches within these modalities.
+Felicity Hart has practised meditation, mindfulness and yoga for over 35 years and now teaches within these modalities.
 Her formal qualifications include an Honours Degree in Psychology, international coaching qualifications, and a PGC in Mindfulness-Based Interventions from the University of Stellenbosch.
 She is an enthusiastic student and teacher of Non-Violent communication as developed by Dr Marshall Rosenberg.
 Her teaching style is interesting, intuitive, precise, responsive and entertaining.